MegaBill

 Percentage of cost/usage: The total cost/usage percentage.

-Manage your MegaBill by editing, viewing, deleting, downloading, or cloning data to maintain control and optimize costs.
+Manage your MegaBill by editing, viewing, deleting, downloading, or cloning data to maintain control and optimize costs on specific dates.

 Edit a View Name: